 Research done by the Harvard Business Review reveals that less than 1 billion USD of the total venture capital pool goes toward Research and Development and the majority of the capital went onto fund projects that had originally developed through the far greater expenditures of governments (estimated to be around 63 billion USD) as well as corporations (estimated to be around 133 billion USD).

-What is venture capital and its history?
 As a subset of private equity, the inception of private equity can be traced back to the 19th century, where century capital only developed as an industry post World War Two.
 Pre-WW2, much of innovative technologies or methods of funding were almost exclusively confined to being established within only big companies or wealthy families who had the means independently.